Even if you have completed programming courses and got a fancy certificate, it doesn’t mean that you are ready to get a job.

 You understand that you are not able to write a single line of code for the first real application.
-It seems that you don’t know anything, advices from the internet don’t help, and quests turned out to be a real waste of time and money?
+It seems that you don’t know anything, advices from the internet don’t help, and courses turned out to be a real waste of time and money?

-You need a mentor
+You need a programming mentor

-Mentor is your individual tutor, who has already succeeded and now is ready to share his experience.
+Mentor is your individual programming tutor, who has already succeeded and now is ready to share his experience.
 More about mentorship >

 A real application in a real environment

-Work with an experienced mentor in private
+Work 1 on 1 with an experienced mentor

 An entirely individual approach!
 Defining goals and targets together, constant feedback, a thorough code review, an assistance in making your resume and support while you are looking for a job.
 Also, motivational kicks and heart-to-heart talks :-)